lowRISC/opentitan/hw/ip/spi_host/doc/registers.md

    [`CONFIGOPTS.FULLCYC`](#configopts) bit.

 ### CONFIGOPTS .
 FULLCYC
 Full cycle.
-Modifies the CPHA sampling behaviour to allow for longer device logic setup times.
+Modifies the CPHA sampling behavior to allow for longer device logic setup times.
 Rather than sampling the SD bus a half cycle after shifting out data, the data is sampled a full cycle after shifting data out.
 This means that if